RaynorUE/snich/FeatureRoadmap.md

 Ability to view record within vscode and not have to leave?
 Do we just use the JSON ability for non-configured tables when syncing an entire app???
 Probably not...
 Though, an ability to pull down an

+Icons for folders?
+There are some for vscode that are just totally random icons for folders...

 ## [Sublime Sync Features to Port]()